Author

 Under the pen name Eskatrine Ska

-Three weeks after the start of his second term of office, President Roland Tharpe declared himself ‘President in Perpetuity.’
-Now, eight years later, the country is in a very different place.
-Red shirted militia patrol the streets, arresting people at will, and all citizens are required to belong to one of six government-approved megachurches, the largest of which is led by the charismatic Reverend Jeremiah LeGuerre whose fiery tele-sermons are broadcast each week into every household in the Nation.
+Three weeks after the start of his second term in office, President Roland Tharpe declares himself ‘President in Perpetuity.’
+Eight years later, the country is in a very different place.
+Red shirted militia patrol the streets arresting people at will, and citizens are required to belong to one of six megachurches the largest of which is led by the charismatic Reverend Jeremiah LeGuerre and his wife Renee whose fiery tele-sermons are broadcast each week into every household in the Nation.

-Althea, LeGuerre’s only child, witnessed her father rise to national prominence by drumbeating Tharpe’s platform of ‘restoring moral values’ through mass deportations while her mother, Renee, stood meekly by.
-Hers was the last university class to graduate before the book bans and crack down on free speech, and following graduation, Althea and several of her classmates disappear and go underground…only to emerge years later as a well-organized, well-armed militia that stages a coup and successfully overthrows Tharpe.
+Althea LeGuerre, their only child, witnesses her father’s rise to power by drumbeating Tharpe’s promise to ‘restore Christian values’ through mass deportations of non-Christians while her mother, Renee, stands idly by.
+Enrolled in the last university class to graduate before the book burnings, Althea and her classmates disappear underground, only to emerge four years later a well-organized, well-armed militia that stages a successful coup to take back the country.

-Renee is shocked to learn of Althea’s involvement in leading the coup, and horrified over the new social order established by Althea that proves even more oppressive and intolerant than Tharpe’s, only now the oppression is directed at those who formerly embraced Tharpe’s definition of ‘moral values.’
-Driven into hiding, they look to Renee as their only hope in convincing Althea to end the savagery and save humanity.
+The new regime, however, proves even more oppressive and intolerant than the Nationalist Christians and Renee is horrified to learn that her daughter is one of its supreme leaders.
+Driven into hiding and fearing for their lives, the Nationalist Christians look to Renee as their only hope in convincing Althea to end the savagery and save humanity.
 But as Renee quickly discovers, there is more than one path to salvation.

 [This manuscript is in early stages of development]